 Children with sensory processing issues will identify with Grandin.
 (And may be the reason you were looking for a list of ‘quiet’ children’s movies in the first place.)

 Perhaps not what you’d recommend for a kid?
 It’s true that not all stories about children are for children, and this is a film for adults, based on a short story for adults.
 Nevertheless, my daughter loved it.

-Since it’s about a girl watching on as her parents go through a divorce, I’d not recommend it to a child in the middle of similar trauma themselves.
+Content note: it’s about a girl watching on as her parents go through a divorce.

 The entire film rests on the acting abilities of the child actor, who does an amazing job.